OPS-E2E-PPE/VBA-Docs/api/Word.ColorFormat.md

 keywords: vbawd10.chm2502
 f1_keywords:
 - vbawd10.chm2502
-ms.prod: word
 api_name:
 - Word.ColorFormat
 ms.assetid: 5f12793f-d847-ecf2-6cf6-39387f7f0b28
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ColorFormat object (Word)

 Represents the color of a one-color object or the foreground or background color of an object with a gradient or patterned fill.
 You can set colors to an explicit red-green-blue value by using the **[RGB](Word.ColorFormat.RGB.md)** property.

 ## Remarks

 Use one of the properties listed in the following table to return a **ColorFormat** object.